 There are many benefits to feeding your Cocker Spaniel a raw food diet:

 With so many good reasons for changing your Cocker Spaniel onto raw food, what are you waiting for?

-And don't forget, when and if you decide to change over, do it gradually - we don't want any upset tummies do we?
+And don't forget, when and if you decide to change over, do it gradually.
+We don't want any upset tummies, do we?

 The BARF diet isn't for all dogs, particularly those that eat their food too quickly, without chewing, and are not terribly interested in a leisurely chew on a bone.